 - (1) In order to minimize the time required, ERCOT will develop the Black Start Plan to utilize the principles, strategies, and priorities outlined in this Guide.
-The ERCOT Black Start Plan shall be coordinated with local TO Black Start plans, to provide a coordinated Black Start reference. - (2) ERCOT shall establish and maintain a system Black Start capability plan that shall be coordinated, as appropriate, with the Black Start capability plans of neighboring regions.
-Documentation of system Black Start capability plans shall be provided to the North American Electric Reliability Corporation (NERC) on request. - (3) Each contracted Black Start Resource and each QSE with contracted Black Start Resource(s) will have readily accessible and sufficiently detailed current operating procedures to assist in an orderly recovery. - (4) Mutual assistance and cooperation will be essential during the restoration.
-Deliberate, careful action by each QSE, TO, and Resource Entity is necessary to minimize the length of time required for restoration and to avoid the reoccurrence of a partial or complete system collapse.

-(5) Throughout the restoration, recovery will depend on ERCOT receiving an accurate assessment of system conditions and status from each QSE, TO, and Resource Entity throughout the restoration.
+The ERCOT Black Start Plan shall be coordinated with local TO Black Start plans to provide a coordinated Black Start reference. - (2) Each contracted Black Start Resource and each QSE with contracted Black Start Resource(s) will have readily accessible and sufficiently detailed current operating procedures to assist in an orderly recovery. - (3) Mutual assistance and cooperation will be essential during the restoration.
+Deliberate, careful action by each QSE, TO, and Resource Entity is necessary to minimize the length of time required for restoration and to avoid the reoccurrence of a Partial Blackout or Blackout of the ERCOT System. - (4) Throughout the restoration, recovery will depend on ERCOT receiving an accurate assessment of system conditions and status from each QSE, TO, and Resource Entity throughout the restoration.
 Adequate and reliable communications must be available within the ERCOT System.
-During Black Start recovery, communication restrictions are lifted to enable the sharing of that information that pertains to reliability including status information and recovery activities.
+During Black Start recovery, communication restrictions may enable the sharing of market sensitive information that pertains to the restoration of the ERCOT System.
+This includes but is not limited to availability status and recovery activities.